Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 #Drawbacks:

 		Developers must deal with the additional complexity of creating a distributed system:
-		Developers must implement the inter-service communication mechanism and deal with partial failure Implementing requests that span multiple services is more difficult Testing the interactions between services is more difficult Implementing requests that span multiple services requires careful coordination between the teams
+		Developers must implement the inter-service communication mechanism and deal with partial failure.
+		Implementing requests that span multiple services is more difficult Testing the interactions between services is more difficult Implementing requests that span multiple services requires careful coordination between the teams